-Culex One of the commonest kinds of mosquitoes found in dwelling-houses is the Culex pipiens.
+Culex pipiens.
 Culex includes many common species of mosquitoes which have a world-wide distribution, they are medium-sized and of grey colour.
 The adults hide in hollows of trees, caves, crevices, barns, etc. The life span of male mosquitoes is seldom more than three weeks; they die after impregnating the females.
 The females live from four weeks to several months, but they die after laying their full quota of eggs.
 Culex has several generations in a year.

 Mophology.
 The body of mosquito is divided into head, thorax and abdomen; it is covered with small scales.
 Head is globular and highly mobile on a slender neck.
 There are two very large black compound eyes and two antennae with bristles.
 The bristles are longer and much more numerous on the antennae of males giving them a bushy appearance.
 In the female the antennae have whorls of a few short bristles: thus the sexes can be distinguished readily by the antennae.
 A female mosquito is attracted to a warm and moist surface of a warm-blooded animal such as man, pig and cattle.
 The mosquito is guided by smell.
-There are receptors on the antennae of the mosquito that have the power to identify the humen smell and also to feel the nature of the surface on which the mosquito alights.
+There are receptors on the antennae of the mosquito that have the power to identify the human smell and also to feel the nature of the surface on which the mosquito alights.